wodby/docker4drupal/docs/index.md

 Docker4Drupal is a set of docker containers optimized for Drupal.
 Use docker-compose.yml file from [docker4drupal repository](https://github.com/wodby/docker4drupal) to spin up local environment on Linux, Mac OS X and Windows.

-Docker4Drupal is designed to be used for local development, if you're looking for a dev/staging/production solution consistent with Docker4Drupal check out [Wodby](https://wodby.com).
+Docker4Drupal is designed to be used for local development, if you're looking for a production solution see [Using in Production](production.md).

 ## Overview